 Working with PMH, PhD students (including now Dr Louise Naylor who continues this work as a Senior Lecturer at UWA) conducted exercise studies, applying their techniques to obese children and those with type 2 diabetes; conditions highly related to inactivity.
 The team found that increased exercise and cardiovascular fitness improved artery function and insulin sensitivity; adaptations needed to keep blood glucose levels in the normal range and, ultimately, to prevent heart disease.Novel imaging techniques show the impact of exercise, of distinct types, on the way the heart is structured and how it functions

 A succession of UWA PhD students embedded at PMH built research capacity around exercise science at the hospital, providing evidence to change the behaviour of children that will impact them into the future.
-The Endocrinology and Diabetes Department at PMH now offer the Healthy Weight Service for children and adolescents on referral.
+The Endocrinology and Diabetes Department at PCH (former PMH) now offers the Healthy Weight Service for children and adolescents on referral.

 Exercise Science as an allied health profession

 Exercise was traditionally prescribed to induce changes in blood pressure and blood tests, like cholesterol levels.
 Prof. Green’s research found that whilst this was important, it was not the complete story.
 Instead, exercise has benefits that exceed those related to traditional risk factors, with direct mechanical effects of exercise on the inside of arteries that prevent heart attack and stroke.
 Physiologists could now fill the ‘risk factor gap’ by providing a full picture of the benefits of exercise on the heart and arteries of individuals.